L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/GDPR (Optimize)/README.md

 # Introduzione:

-This Document work as a Bible for GDPR Compliance.
+This document aim to help you in a Better Understanding of GDPR.

 ## 1. The Three Key Competencies: